- Become a Member

 The Honors Case Study Challenge is open to Phi Theta Kappa members and chapters.

 Phi Theta Kappa members may conduct a Case Study on their own or may work as a team with other members of their Phi Theta Kappa chapter.

 Participants are not required to subscribe to USA TODAY for this project; however, the project is based on developing a compilation of USA TODAY articles to develop a case study therefore it would be helpful.
 Scanning the newspaper daily is the best way to spot and track trends and issues.
 You may also contact your local library to find out if copies are available for your reference.

 Read the newspaper daily and watch for trends related to the 2014/2015 Honors Study Topic, “Frontiers and the Spirit of Exploration.”
 Over the course of several months, you will notice recurring topics.
 For example, you may read an article about Wal-Mart's dominance in the retail market.
 Weeks later, you may read an article about communities protesting to keep Wal-Mart out of their towns.
 Keep reading and you will soon have your topic such as "The Economic and Cultural Effects of Wal-Mart."

-Each Case Study should be based on four to five articles taken from the print edition of USA TODAY between January 3 and November 1, 2012.
-All of the articles should relate to the Phi Theta Kappa Honors Study Topic, The Culture of Competition.
+Each Case Study should be based on four to five articles taken from the print edition of USA TODAY between January 1 and November 3, 2014.
+All of the articles should relate to the Phi Theta Kappa Honors Study Topic.
 As you read the newspaper, select a recurring topic in the news that is interesting to you and watch for articles that explore that topic from various perspectives.
 Copies of the articles do not have to be included in the entry.